chebread/cvtr/README.md

 # cvtr
 `cvtr` is a currency converter and historical value translator.

-## Learning Go
-This project is designed to help me learn this area of TGPL.
-- Map
-- os.Args

 ## Table of Contents
 - [Features](#features)
 - [How to use](#how-to-use)